precice/vm/README.md

 It then installs basic tools (such as a desktop environment), a preCICE release, several solvers and adapters, as well as example and tutorial files.

+Ready-to-use boxes are available on [Vagrant Cloud](https://app.vagrantup.com/precice/boxes/precice-vm).

 ## How to use this?

+**Note:** If you only want to directly get a pre-built box, look at the [documentation](https://www.precice.org/installation-vm.html).

 1. Get a Virtual Machine provider, such as [VirtualBox](https://www.virtualbox.org/)
 2. Get [Vagrant](https://www.vagrantup.com/)